 My opinions changed when my parents went on one a couple of years back, and cruised around Italy.
 They stopped off at all the popular locations around Italy, like Venice and Rome – two places I’ve always wanted to go.
 So not only did they get to visit the best of Italy, they also had an incredible cruise holiday at the same time.

 So last year, myself, my boyfriend, my Mum and my Dad went on a cruise for a family holiday, and I was reeeally intrigued as to how I would find it.

 We chose to cruise with P&O, which involved flying to Malta, where we set sail to Athens, Mykonos, Katakolon and Albania.
 I’d actually never been to either of those places before, so 5 new discoveries for me!

 I was rather excited about the fact I’d be flying to one destination (Malta), yet would also be exploring 4 other new destinations on the same ‘holiday’.
 And along with that, I’d get to experience 7 nights on a grand cruise ship, with swimming pools, sunbathing areas, entertainments, shows, fine dining, 24 hours buffets… I knew I was going to love it.

-I guess it’s easy for me to say that, from my own humble opinion.
-So to make it a little easier to get your head around, here’s 7 reason why I would recommend cruising the sea life to anyone… (and definitely not just the elderly!).
+If you have often pondered the idea of a cruise, I’ve decided to make it a little easier to get your head around.
+Here’s 7 reason why I would recommend cruising the sea life to anyone… (and definitely not just the elderly!).